The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 The capacity to keep your cool enables you to stay calm and simple even in instances of pressure where normally you might bluster.
 And you need that to keep your shit together at the last moment.

-A good goal sets an attainable target on which you can follow your progress.
+A good aim sets an attainable target on which you can follow your advancement.
 The method for doing objectives is what matters from minute to minute or during a lengthy period.

-Self-monitoring is a real-time guide on how you are progressing on the task.
-Put, your brain's ability to quality control and adjust if things are not going according to perceived expectations.
+Self-observing advancement is a real-time book on how you are progressing on the task.
+Put, your brain’s ability to quality control and adjust if things are not going according to perceived expectations.

 11- Prioritization

-It is merely the art of recognizing what needs to be done now and what can wait.
-That prioritization ensures you know what matters and protects you from wasting energy on low-impact tasks.
+It is merely mastering the skill of recognizing what needs to be done now and what can wait.
+That prioritization ensures you know what matters and protects you from wasting energy on low-lasting results tasks.

 12- Problem-Solving

-The ability to evaluate a situation, formulate proposals, and make decisions.
-Whether it's a coffee maker that stopped working or a complicated issue at work, this skill has enabled him to tackle the problem in the best possible way.
+The ability to evaluate a situation, create proposals, and decide.
+Whether it’s a coffee maker that stopped working or a complicated issue at work, this skill has enabled him to deal with the problem in the best possible way.

 Signs of Struggle with Executive Function

 That new brain has no executive function — it is game over cats.
 More detail: Perhaps you struggle to initiate a task, or you forget elements of the details, or you can never follow through on anything.
 What about the top 10 things you should do and forgot 8?
-That's a sign.
-Children can show it in various ways—they could freak out if their routine has suddenly altered or have a tantrum because they cannot adapt to new guidelines.
+That’s a sign.
+Children can show it in various modalities—they could freak out if their routine has suddenly altered or have a tantrum because they cannot become acquainted with new guidelines.
 Adults?
 Instead, we procrastinate, lose our car keys and fail to meet deadlines due to timemanagement skills.

 )(